 Cooler Buyer’s Guide

 When shopping for a cooler, there can be a lot of variables to consider.
 Depending on a person’s needs they may be looking for a simple daily lunch cooler or a more robust and larger premium plastic cooler.
 A few hours of decent ice life might be plenty, or they may be looking for something that can keep their items cool for a week or more.
-Then there are topics that can easily be overlooked:
+Then some topics can easily be overlooked:

 Do I need additional external storage?